+Figure 2.1 LibVert Compute Node

 Inter Process Communication

 Inter process communication (IPC) is a mechanism which allows processes to communicate with each other and synchronize their actions.
 The communication between these processes can be considered as a method of cooperation between them.